UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Experiments

-\textbf{Component analysis of the TCOA module.} We conduct an ablation experiment on the Task-Customized Optimization adapter module across different tasks to examine how variations in modality characteristics affect the adaptability of network structures.
-The results demonstrate that different modalities benefit from distinct optimization strategies.
-As shown in Table \ref{tab4}, employing a general sub-adapter composed of linear layers for the thermal modality achieves superior performance due to its ability to effectively capture thermal features, achieving a 1.4\% higher SR compared to "w avgpool+maxpool" on LasHeR.
-In contrast, depth and event data exhibit greater redundancy, which can introduce noise and hinder feature fusion.
-To address this, integrating max pooling and average pooling operations into their respective sub-adapters enhances the TCOA module's ability to filter irrelevant information and extract salient features.
-This approach yields substantial improvements, increasing the F-score by 1.9\% on DepthTrack and the SR by 0.5\% on VisEvent compared to "w linear".
-These findings highlight the necessity of customizing network structures to the distinct characteristics of each modality, demonstrating that a one-size-fits-all approach is suboptimal for multi-modal tasks.
+\textbf{A Component Analysis of the Task-Customized Adapter.} We conduct an ablation experiment on the Task-Customized Adapter module across different tasks to investigate how the differences in the modality characteristics affect the adaptability of the network structures.
+As presented in Table \ref{tab4}, the results reveal that distinct modalities benefit from the tailored optimization strategies.
+For RGB-T tracking, employing a general adapter comprising linear layers achieves superior performance.
+This approach results in a 1.4\% higher SR on LasHeR compared to the "w/ avgpool+maxpool" configuration.
+In contrast, the depth and event data exhibit greater feature redundancy, which can introduce noise and hinder feature fusion.
+To address this, integrating max pooling and average pooling operations into their respective sub-adapters enhances the TCA module's capacity. {Using dual-pooling for the RGB-D and RGB-E tasks yields noticeable improvements over "w/ linear", with a 1.9\% gain in F-score on DepthTrack and a 0.5\% increase in SR on VisEvent.} These findings highlight the necessity of customizing network structures to the unique characteristics of each modality, demonstrating that a one-size-fits-all approach is suboptimal for various multi-modal tracking tasks.